-EDEL-3500: Content & Methods for Elementary Literacy - 3 hours
+EDEL-3500: Content & Methods for Elementary Literacy (3 hours)

-Elementary literacy standards, curriculum, instruction and assessment for diverse classrooms, including English language learners and students with special needs.
+Elementary literacy standards, curriculum, instruction and assessment for diverse classrooms, including English language learners, and students with special needs.
 Teaching reading, writing, speaking and listening conventions and processes.
 Emphasis on teaching literacy in content areas.
-Prerequisites: EDEL-2500 Foundations of Literacy and admission to College of Education Teacher Candidacy.
-Offered fall and spring semesters.
-Fee required.
+Fee: Required.
+Prerequisites: C- or higher in EDEL-2500 and acceptance to the College of Education Teacher Candidacy.
+Offered: Fall and Spring.

-EDEL-4901: Content & Methods for Elementary Art - 3 hours
+EDEL-4901: Content & Methods for Elementary Art (3 hours)

 Foundations of elementary art and integration of inquiry, creative thinking and problem-solving.
 Art standards, curriculum, instruction and assessment for diverse classrooms, including English language learners and students with special needs.
 This course must be taken concurrently with Elementary Methods Block 1: Social Science, Music and Art.
-Field experience required.
-Fee required.
-Prerequisite: Admission to the College of Education.
-Offered fall and spring semesters.
+Field Experience: Required.
+Fee: Required.
+Prerequisite: Acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4902: Content & Methods for Elementary Music - 3 hours
+EDEL-4902: Content & Methods for Elementary Music (3 hours)

 Foundations of elementary music and integration of inquiry, creative thinking and problem solving.
 Music standards, curriculum, instruction and assessment for diverse classrooms, including English Language Learners and students with special needs.
 This course must be taken concurrently with Elementary Methods Block 1: Social Science, Art and Music.
-Field experience required.
-Prerequisite: Admission to the College of Education.
-Offered fall and spring semesters.
-Fee required.
+Field Experience: Required.
+Fee: Required.
+Prerequisite: Acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4903: Content & Methods for Elementary Social Sciences - 3 hours
+EDEL-4903: Content & Methods for Elementary Social Sciences (3 hours)

 Foundations of elementary social science (history, geography, economics, etc.) and the integration of inquiry, creative thinking and problem-solving.
 Illinois history is included in this course.
 Social science standards, curriculum, instruction and assessment for diverse classrooms, including English language learners and students with special needs.
 This course must be taken concurrently with Elementary Methods Block I: Art, Music, and Social Science.
-Field experience required.
-Fee required.
-Prerequisites: GEO-1200 World Geography and Admission to the College of Education.
-Offered fall and spring semesters.
+Field Experience: Required.
+Fee: Required.
+Prerequisites: C- or higher in GEO-1200 and acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4905: Content & Methods for Elementary Math - 3 hours
+EDEL-4905: Content & Methods for Elementary Math (3 hours)

 Core content knowledge for elementary mathematics with integration of inquiry, creative thinking and problem-solving.
-Mathematics standards, curriculum, instruction, assessment, supportive environment and professionalism for diverse classrooms, including English language learners and students with special needs.
+Mathematics standards, curriculum, instruction, assessment, supportive environment and professionalism for diverse classrooms, including English language learners, and students with special needs.
 This course must be taken concurrently with Elementary Methods Block 2: Science, P.E./Health, and Assessment.
-Field experience required.
-Fee required.
-Prerequisites: MAT-1411, MAT-1812, and admission to the College of Education.
-Offered fall and spring semesters.
+Field Experience: Required.
+Fee: Required.
+Prerequisites: C- or higher in MAT-1411, MAT-1805, MAT-1812, and acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4906: Content & Methods for Elementary Physical Education & Health - 3 hoursFoundations of elementary physical education and health and the integration of inquiry, creative thinking and problem-solving.
+EDEL-4906: Content & Methods for Elementary Physical Education & Health (3 hours) Foundations of elementary physical education and health and the integration of inquiry, creative thinking, and problem-solving.
 Physical education and health standards, curriculum, instruction and assessment for diverse classrooms, including English Language Learners and students with special needs.
 This course must be taken concurrently with Elementary Methods Block 2: Science, Mathematics, P.E./Health and Science.
-Field experience required.
-Fee required.
-Prerequisite: Admission to the College of Education.
-Offered fall and spring semesters.
+Field Experience: Required.
+Fee: Required.
+Prerequisite: Acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4907: Content & Methods for Elementary Science - 3 hours
+EDEL-4907: Content & Methods for Elementary Science (3 hours)

-Foundations of elementary biological, earth and physical science, and integration of inquiry, creative thinking and problem-solving.
+Foundations of elementary biological, earth, and physical science and integration of inquiry, creative thinking and problem-solving.
 Science standards, curriculum, instruction and assessment for diverse classrooms, including English language learners and students with special needs.
 This course must be taken concurrently with Elementary Methods Block 2: Mathematics, P.E./Health and Science.
-Field experience required.
-Fee required.
-Prerequisites: NSCI-1110 Concepts of Chemistry and Biology; NSCI-1120 Concepts of Physical and Earth Science; Admission to the College of Education.
-Offered fall and spring semesters.
+Field Experience: Required.
+Fee: Required.
+Prerequisites: C- or higher in NSCI-1110 and NSCI-1120 and acceptance to the College of Education.
+Offered: Fall and Spring.

-EDEL-4920: Student Teaching Internship: Elementary - 15 hours
+EDEL-4920: Student Teaching Internship: Elementary (15 hours)